 After using a pizza stone, allow it to cool completely before cleaning it.
-Dipping the stone in the water while still hot can shock it and possibly crack it due to the sudden temperature change.
+Dipping the stone in the water while still hot can shock it and cause it to crack due to the sudden temperature change.
 Even if it doesn’t crack, the shock is likely to impact its structural integrity.
 So, just turn your oven off, and let the stone cool.

 Once it has cooled, use the bench scraper to scrape away food bits.
-The metal or plastic spatula can also be handy for this task.
-If you use the metal spatula, be sure to scrape lightly to avoid scratching your stone.
+A metal or plastic spatula can also be handy for this task.
+If you use a metal spatula, be sure to scrape lightly to avoid scratching your stone.

 Once you have cleared the bits, use the soft microfiber cloth to wipe down the surface of your stone.
 Ensure the cloth is damp before wiping the stone.
 If there are still food bits on the surface, you can heat the stone to 500°F in the oven for about an hour before scraping off the debris.